aaronland/go-california-landscapes/README.md

 ## To do

-The following tasks are on my "to do" in no particular order and with no expected timeline.
+The following tasks are on my "to do" list in no particular order and with no expected timeline.
 Any help or pull requests are welcome:

 * Make it possible to run this as a AWS Lambda function.